-(Rochester, MN) Rochester Community and Technical College’s Center for Business and Workforce Education, in collaboration with Olmsted Medical Center (OMC), has been awarded a Minnesota Job Skills Partnership (MJSP) grant totaling $49,931.
-The grant will be used to develop training and expand employment opportunities for Medical Laboratory Technician Assistants (MLTAs).
+(Rochester, MN) Rochester Community and Technical College’s Center for Business and Workforce Education, in collaboration with Crenlo Manufacturing, has been awarded a Minnesota Job Skills Partnership grant totaling $49,485.
+A grant signing ceremony will take place at Crenlo’s Valleyhigh Drive plant in Rochester at 10 a.m. on Jan.
+16, 2019.

 MJSP allocates grants to educational institutions that are working to expand employment opportunities in growth sectors within Minnesota’s economy to keep high-quality jobs in the state.
-These grants are distributed through the custom training departments at the colleges and require training to be developed for the partnering business’ needs.
-RCTC’s Director for Business and Workforce Education, Jennifer Wilson, Ph.D., states, “The MJSP grant allows us to partner with OMC to create a short-term MLTA training program which will be comprised of 80 hours of online coursework, 64 hours of practical lab application, and 96 on-the-job training hours.
-At the end of the training, the students will have the opportunity to have gained two industry certificates: one in phlebotomy and the other for the American Society for Clinical Pathology Medical Laboratory Assistant.”
+These grants are distributed through the custom training departments at the colleges, which requires training to be developed specific to the partnering business’ needs.
+RCTC’s Director for Business and Workforce Education, Jennifer Wilson, Ph.D. stated, “The MJSP grant allows us to partner with Crenlo to create a workforce pipeline.”

 For further information on RCTC’s MJSP grant, contact Dr. Jennifer Wilson at 507-529-2736.